Los Angeles Grandparent Rights Attorney

 Mediation is a great dispute resolution tool that is less costly and less time-consuming than going to court.
 Mediation also provides a safe space for grandparents and a child’s parents to talk through their issues and find a mutually-agreeable compromise.
 Using mediation can help to foster positive emotions and keep children from witnessing a nasty legal dispute.
-If you are interested in asserting your rights as a grandparent but want to avoid the time and cost of court, call the Certified Family Law Specialists at Fernandez & Karney.
+If you are interested in asserting your rights as a grandparent but want to avoid the time and cost of court, call the Los Angeles grandparents right attorneys at Fernandez & Karney.
 We can review your case, explain the process of mediation, and answer the questions you may have.

 Have the parents of your grandchild recently separated or divorced?
 Do you think that your grandchild’s parent is unfit to have custody?
 Are you afraid that a new step-parent may try to limit the time you have to spend with your grandchild?
 Call Fernandez & Karney to learn about your legal rights as a grandparent.
 When you are a grandparent you have the legal right to see and visit your grandchild.
 You can assert this right by filing a formal petition with the court or pursuing an amicable resolution using mediation.
 Regardless of which option you would like to pursue, our experienced attorneys can help.

 Our Certified Family Law Specialists have more than 50 years of combined legal experience.
 We know how special the bond between a child and grandparent can be, and we will fight to protect your relationship.
 When you hire our Los Angeles grandparent rights attorneys, we will craft a custom legal argument that is designed to secure visitation rights with your grandchild.
 We will anticipate the arguments made by resistant parents be prepared to defend against any claims they make.
 Call our Los Angeles office today to schedule a free consultation and learn more about how we can help you protect the relationship you have with your grandchild.